Darryl-Mbae/alx-low_level_programming/0x01-variables_if_else_while/README.md

 | ! (logical NOT) | !((x>5)&&(y<5)) | It reverses the state of the operand “((x>5) && (y<5))” <br> If “((x>5) && (y<5))” is true, logical NOT operator makes it false |

 ## Explanations
-[0-positive_or_negative.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/0-positive_or_negative.c) ~ This is a C program that generates a random integer using the rand() function from the stdlib.h library and determines if it is positive, negative, or zero using a conditional statement.
+> Kindly don't copy take your time to understand [0-positive_or_negative.c](https://github.com/Darryl-Mbae/alx-low_level_programming/blob/master/0x01-variables_if_else_while/0-positive_or_negative.c) ~ This is a C program that generates a random integer using the rand() function from the stdlib.h library and determines if it is positive, negative, or zero using a conditional statement.
 > rand() - RAND_MAX / 2 subtracts half of the maximum value from the randomly generated integer.
 This effectively shifts the range of possible values from being centered around 0 to starting from -RAND_MAX/2.
 For example, if rand() generates the value 20000 and RAND_MAX is 32767, then rand() - RAND_MAX / 2 would be equal to 20000 - 16383 = 3617.